 Tineo Gastronomic Days of the municipality, second weekend of February.
 The gastronomy in Tineo has an excellent chacinera tradition and high quality in its sausages, also a wide culinary offer of dishes elaborated with the derivatives of the pig, in addition to the traditional Asturian pot that in Tineo has a special touch with the bones of butietso.
 Accompanying the food is local wine from Tierra de Cangas and dessert frixuelos.

 Ujo (Mieres).
 Days of Pitu de Caleya (village chicken), second weekend of February.
 This is a consolidated call in the Asturian winter calendar.
 Throughout the weekend, the menu that can be tasted in most of the restaurants in the town is basically made up of beans with clams, pitu de caleya and arroz con leche.

 Infiesto (Piloña).
 Hunting days, in the middle of February, throughout the weekend.
 The mountains of Piloña have an enormous hunting wealth.
-The days of hunting often offer a wide menu to choose from: boar, roe deer, quail, duck, deer, deer, chamois, pheasant, hare, partridge ... highlighting dishes such as wild boar with patatini, vegetable rolls stuffed with venison, peppers stuffed with roe deer, or fabes, which alternate with both wild boar and hare or partridge.
+Hunting days usually offer a wide menu to choose from: wild boar, roe deer, quail, duck, deer, venison, chamois, pheasant, hare, partridge ... highlighting dishes such as wild boar with patatinos, vegetable rolls stuffed with venison, peppers stuffed with roe deer, or les fabes, which are alternated with wild boar, hare or partridge.